router-resources/Voyager-2-Cookbook/README.md

 Please replace `"YOUR_PRIVATE_KEY"` and other placeholders with your actual private key and the specific token details.

----

-Certainly, here's a documentation guide explaining the code for Step 3, which involves executing a transaction using Voyager v2.0:

----

 ## Step 3: Executing the Transaction

 In this step, we will explore how to execute a transaction .This process involves sending a transaction to perform the cross-chain token transfer initiated in Step 1 and configured in Step 2.